Print

 Our Animals

 fox3Animal residents at Heritage Park Zoological Sanctuary do not tell the typical zoo story.
 All animals at this sanctuary have been rescued from other locations and have a lesson to teach.
-They include a tiger who was rescued from a facility that closed; a black bear who came to the sanctuary as a cub when his mother was mistakenly shot by a hunter; a mountain lion who was kept as a pet; and a gray fox who was rescued from a pool.
+They include a black bear who came to the sanctuary as a cub when his mother was mistakenly shot by a hunter; a mountain lion who was kept as a pet; and a gray fox who was rescued from a pool.

 Heritage Park Zoological Sanctuary also has a prestigious role as participant in the American Zoo and Aquarium Association’s Species Survival Plan for the critically endangered Mexican Gray Wolf.
 After a 20-year absence in the wild, this animal is being reintroduced to its former range following a successful captive breeding program.
 The sanctuary is a housing facility for wolves not yet ready for release.